 The NJDGE gives players many rights which revolve around its basic principles of fairness.
 The organisation ensures that each of its casinos adheres to the local State laws relating to gambling too.
-Players can enjoy online casino games safe in the knowledge that each has been rigorously tested for fairness.
+Players can enjoy online casino games safely knowing that each has been rigorously tested for fairness.

 When it comes to responsible gambling, players in NJDGE casinos must have access to various tools.
 Players who have gambling problems are also added to a State register.
 This then closes all accounts at both online and land-based casinos.

 How can I raise a complaint with an online casino?

 You should first approach the casinos’ customer support team with your issue.

 How do I check if an online casino is licensed?